Physical Address

 Step 3: Mix 3 cups of water, heated 2 minutes in the microwave or on the stovetop with 1/4 teaspoon Rit Dye (double this for a much darker ribbon hue).
 Drop your ribbon in the dye and leave until your desired color is achieved.
 To create the gradient ombre-like affect of your individual ribbons, leave them in the dye solution for varying amounts of time.
 The longer the ribbon is left in the solution, the darker the hue will be.

-See also DIY: Boho Flower Bracelet
+See also DIY: Beaded Sash

 Ribbons must be hung to dry immediately after the desired color is reached.
 They will dry in approximately 15 – 30 minutes when placed outside in direct sunlight.
 The color intensity will lighten slightly once the ribbon is completely dry.
 After your ribbon is dry, clean up any additional frayed edges.
 Iron if necessary.
 We wrapped our ribbon around wooden craft spools found at Michaels!